awheeler1701/Scuffed-Save-States/README.md

 ### Windows

 1. Go to your Balatro Mods dir `/Users/$USER/Library/Application Support/Balatro/Mods`.
-2. Clone the Scuff Save States repo `git clone https://github.com/awheeler1701/Scuffed-Save-States`.
+2. Clone the Scuffed Save States repo `git clone https://github.com/awheeler1701/Scuffed-Save-States`.
 3. Make sure the Mod's directory name is 'Scuffed-Save-States' [^1]
 4. Reload the game to activate the mod.

 ### Linux (Debian example)

 1. Go to your Balatro Mods dir `/$HOME/.steam/debian-installation/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro/Mods`.
-2. Clone the Scuff Save States repo `git clone https://github.com/awheeler1701/Scuffed-Save-States`.
+2. Clone the Scuffed Save States repo `git clone https://github.com/awheeler1701/Scuffed-Save-States`.
 3. Make sure the Mod's directory name is 'Scuffed-Save-States' [^1]
 4. Reload the game to activate the mod.

 ### MacOS

 1. Go to your Balatro Mods dir `/Users/$USER/Library/Application Support/Balatro/Mods`.
-2. Clone the Scuff Save States repo `git clone https://github.com/awheeler1701/Scuffed-Save-States.git`.
+2. Clone the Scuffed Save States repo `git clone https://github.com/awheeler1701/Scuffed-Save-States.git`.
 3. Check that the new directory's name is "Scuffed-Save-States". [^1]
 4. Reload the game to activate the mod.

 ## Features
 ### Save-States
-Scuffed Save States has the capability to save up to 5 save-states through the use of in-game key binds.
+Scuffed Save States has the capability to save up to 10 save-states through the use of in-game key binds.
-> To create a save-state: Hold `z + 1-5`
+> To create a save-state: Hold `s + 0-9`
-> To load a save-state:	Hold `x + 1-5`
+> To load a save-state:	Hold `l + 0-9`

-Each number from 0 - 5 corresponds to a save slot.
+Each number from 0 - 9 corresponds to a save slot.
 To overwrite an old save, simply create a new save-state in its slot.